-The Indian preference requirements contained in this Title shall be binding on all contractors and subcontractors of employers, regardless of tier, and shall be deemed a part of all contract and subcontract specifications.
+The Indian preference requirements contained in this Title shall be binding on all contractors and subcontractors doing Projects for of employers (unless applicable federal or state law prevents such a preference), regardless of tier, as referenced in §1021(A)(2) of this Act, and shall be deemed a part of all contract and subcontract specifications.
 The employer shall be subject to penalties provided herein for violation of this Title if the contractor or subcontractor fails to comply.
+Any violation of this Act by a contractor of an employer shall subject the contractor or subcontractor to penalties even if the contract does not contain the Indian preference requirement, unless applicable federal or state law prevents such a preference.